Laggg/neural-env-surviv/README.md

 <details>
   <summary>Ubuntu\MacOS installation guides</summary>

-  **For ubuntu\mac OS users we offer to compare a random agent with our trained Robot.
+  **For ubuntu\mac OS users we offer to compare a random agent with our trained RL agent.
 Main goal agents is to collect a reward for running up to the stones at the frame for the same number of steps.
 Press any key to update agents states.
 Just watch and have fun!**

   ![](demo/demo_on_linx.png)